mizzioisf/openhospital-client/DOC.md

 # Open Hospital

-[Open Hospital][openhospital] (OH) is an electronic health record (EHR) application.
+OH - [Open Hospital][openhospital] is a free and open-source Electronic Health Record (EHR) software application.
-Open Hospital is currently provided as a desktop application written in Java and it's designed to work without an internet connection.
+Open Hospital is deployed as a desktop application that can be used in a standalone, single user mode (PORTABLE mode) or in a client / server network configuration (CLIENT mode), where multiple clients and users connect to the same database server.

 ## Download